The Team Science Core is currently seeking a co-faculty lead. Learn more about the position and find out how to apply.

-The Duke CTSI Team Science core seeks to:
+The Duke CTSI Team Science Core seeks to:

-- promote team science principles across Duke
+- Promote team science skills and concepts across Duke

-- conduct research studies advancing team science
+- Conduct research studies advancing team science

-Team Science will work with:
+The Team Science Core will work with:

 - Duke leadership to identify current practices and potential improvements in the recognition of collaborative science in the tenure process